adrianocastro189/memory/README.md

 /memoryaddon set memory.screenshotChance 0.025
 ```

+## Retail support

+Although the addon interface version is defined to follow Retail's version, Memory is currently tested on Classic.
+If you find bugs while playing it on Retail, please post them on our [issues section](https://github.com/adrianostanley/memory/issues).

 ## Changelog

 ### yyyy.mm.dd - version 1.2.0
 * Feature - Memories can take screenshots
+* Fix - Addon support to Retail updated (thanks to @tflo for the GitHub issue post)
 * Dev - Add a helper method to mimic functions like PHP's `sleep`

 ### 2021.05.16 - version 1.1.1